Vidyasagar5566/Crazy..Bird-Hunter-in-Rain/README.md

 ## GAME motive :

-A bird hunter is trying to hunt the birds with his gun... , but at the same time its raining .. if the rain drops touches the gun then then the gun will spoile the hunter no longer will hunt the birds.... so the GAME is over.....
+A bird hunter is trying to hunt the birds with his gun (the burd hunter has boosters on his leg so he can fly on the sky)... , but at the same time its raining .. if the rain drops touches the gun then then the gun will spoile the hunter no longer will hunt the birds.... so the GAME is over.....